ritupravakar/Project-of-CSE01-Data-Mining-Precipitation-Type-Predictor/README.md

 Precipitation-Type-Predictor

-Predicts the precipitation type based on data of various atmospheric parameters using K-means
+Predicts the precipitation type based on data of various atmospheric parameters using K-means.